Youth Page Redesign

 Two stories stuck with me

-Abigail, a homeschooling mom, just wanted to filter events by age, but the old site made her dig through unrelated listings, leaving her unsure if an event was for toddlers or older kids.
+A homeschooling mom, just wanted to filter events by age, but the old site made her dig through unrelated listings, leaving her unsure if an event was for toddlers or older kids.

 These moments reminded us this wasn’t about “website traffic.”
 It was about real people planning their days, their weeks, and precious time with their kids.